 In Choctawhatchee Bay, many property owners use hardened structures such as sea walls, riprap, groins and bulkheads (as opposed to Living Shorelines) to stabilize and protect waterfront property from erosion caused by wind and wave action.
 While these “hard” solutions may prevent some localized shoreline erosion, they often act to increase erosion by reflecting wave energy and altering natural sediment movement.
 Vertical shoreline structures eliminate the varying water depths, wave attenuation and diverse habitat types associated with natural, gradually sloping beaches, seagrass meadows and salt marshes.
 Loss of nursery, feeding and refuge habitats leads to loss of vital estuarine species.

 The oyster reefs not only benefit the stability of the shoreline they are protecting, but they also serve as habitat for intertidal marine life.
 Many creatures from Choctawhatchee Bay call our reefs their home, including live oysters!
 Oyster larvae float along in the current and attach themselves to like-surfaces, slowly populating the artificial reef.
-Oysters are filter-feeders – One adult oyster is capable of filtering 50 gallons of water in a day!
+Oysters are filter-feeders: one adult oyster is capable of filtering 50 gallons of water in one single day.
 As hundreds of oysters grow on the reef, they improve the water clarity and water quality, benefitting the entire Bay.
 To stabilize the shoreline, CBA plants smooth cordgrass (Spartina alterniflora).
 Native shoreline grass such as smooth cordgrass acts as a filter for stormwater run-off, in addition to providing habitat for marine-life and birds.

-Stormwater is defined as water that accumulates on land as a result of storms, and can include runoff from urban areas such as roads and roofs.
-Historically, stormwater has been diverted away from urban areas and road ways as fast as possible–usually into the nearest waterbody.
+Stormwater is simply water that accumulates on land as a result of storms, and can include runoff from urban areas such as roads and roofs.
+Historically, stormwater has been diverted away from urban areas and road ways as fast as possible – usually into the nearest waterbody.
 Our local Choctawhatchee Bay and its bayous receive significant amounts of stormwater from the uplands adjacent to them.

 Under the Federal Clean Water Act, local municipalities must obtain a permit to discharge stormwater into local waterbodies.
-This permit is often referred to as National Pollutant Discharge Elimination System (NPDES).
 CBA has partnered with local municipalities to help achieve maximum compliance with their National Pollutant Discharge Elimination System (NPDES) Program.
 The partnership is the initial step in uniting local governmental entities to protect the ecological integrity of the Choctawhatchee Watershed.

 The NPDES Program is a mandate from the Environmental Protection Agency that requires municipalities to submit a permit to the Florida Department of Environmental Protection (DEP) that outlines an initial five (5) year strategy on improving water quality through six (6) guidelines: